-- 1. Push the Offset button. - 2.
-Push the ± button to set the polarity.

-3. Use the method above (see details in the step 2 of 5.3) to set the appropriate value of DC offset.

-4. Note that the display panel shows Offset in the lower right corner.
+- 6. Push button to set mV DC unit.
+Press > until the unit mV DC flashes on the display. - 7.
+Push or button to change by a factor of 10 at each push.
+For this exercise, set the unit as mV DC. - 8.
+Note that the display panel shows Offset in the lower right corner.
 This display is ON whenever the output waveform has a non-zero offset.

-5.6 Setting a Duty Cycle
+5.6 Setting a duty cycle FOR SQUARE WAVES ONLY

 A square wave usually has 50% duty cycle: the time interval for HIGH value is the same as the time interval for LOW value.
-For this specific exercise, refer to section 5.2 and set the waveform to pulse wave first.
+For this specific exercise, refer to section 5.2 and set the waveform to square wave first.
 To adjust the duty cycle of this square wave, use this procedure:

-1. Push the Duty/Width button then the % Duty button (marked above the Offset button).

-2. Use the Decimal Number knob or General knob to adjust duty cycle immediately.
-Otherwise, after 10 seconds of the previous step, the instrument returns to normal mode.
+- 1. Push the Shift button then the % Duty button (marked above the Offset button). - 2.
+Use the Enter Number or knob to adjust duty cycle immediately.
+Otherwise, after 10 seconds of the previous step, the instrument returns to normal mode. - 3.
+Push the Enter button (above the Shift button) to terminate this mode.

-6. Using a Multimeter
+6. Using a multimeter